Skip to main content

 Skip breadcrumb navigation

 Eastern time.
-Winners and Representatives will receive a code that must be entered in the Division Video Application.
+Winners and Representatives will receive a code that must be entered in the Division Video Registration.
 If a winner does not submit videos by the deadline, the alternate will be contacted and given until 3:00

 MTNA partners with Acceptd, a digital platform used for auditions, to run the division competitions.
 Entrants must sign up for an Acceptd account in order to upload their performance videos.